Corporate governance

 Cross-shareholdings policy

-As a business strategy, the Company determines its cross-shareholdings policy for shares held in the medium to long term following comprehensive determinations made from perspectives such as companies with which we should strengthen new relationships and companies with whom we already have relationships that we should continue to strengthen.
+As a business strategy, the Company determines its cross-shareholdings policy for shares held in the medium to long-term following comprehensive determinations made from perspectives such as companies with which we should strengthen new relationships and companies with whom we already have relationships that we should continue to strengthen.
 To determine whether or not we should continue to possess shares of a company, the company we invested in establishes a representative department to confirm the necessity for us to continue possessing the shares of the company with regards to business strategies, by considering factors such as changes in our relationship.
-Our policy is that the Finance & Accounting Department confirms the costs and returns associated with possessing the shares, the Executive Department, based on that information, makes a determination regarding the significance of possessing those shares in the medium to long term, and those shares are to be sold when there is not a significant reason to possess them.
-This is reported at the Board of Directors.
+Our policy is that the Finance & Accounting Department confirms the costs and returns associated with possessing the shares, and based on that information, a determination is made regarding the significance of possessing those shares in the medium to long term, and those shares are to be sold when there is not a significant reason to possess them.
+This is reported and discussed at the Board of Directors.
 If the sale has been determined, we will proceed in the sale following dialogue with the company that we invested in.
-In the fiscal year ending March 31, 2024, the ratio of such shares among our net assets increased due to increases in the share prices.
-However, we are steadily decreasing the number of companies for which we possess shares and are promoting management that considers asset efficiency.

 Trends in cross-shareholdings